A Tale of Two Cities Theme of Family

 This is a novel about war.
 But it’s also a novel about devotion.
 How much will you sacrifice to ensure that your family survives?
 Can you shoulder the blame for the actions of the past?
 Even if you can, should you?

 These questions and others like them become central to the workings of A Tale of Two Cities.
-Various types of family ties thread through this novel, offering multiple opportunities to compare the ways that families deal with difficult situations.
-Because the aristocracy in France passed on power through inherited titles and lands, entire families became the targets of the revolutionary uprisings which sparked the new regime.
+Various types of family ties weave through this novel, offering multiple opportunities to compare the ways that families deal with difficult situations.
+Because the aristocracy in France passed on power through inherited titles and lands, entire families became the targets of the revolutionary uprisings that sparked the new regime.

 Because Lucie is the "golden thread" that links her family together, she never becomes a character in her own right.

 Lucie’s central role in the lives of all of the other characters in the novel makes her one of the most complex characters in A Tale of Two Cities.